Aivars Gipslis

-Aivars Gipslis (February 8, 1937 – April 13, 2000) was a Latvian chess player, writer, and editor, who held the FIDE title of Grandmaster and the ICCF title of Correspondence Chess Grandmaster.
+Aivars Gipslis (February 8, 1937 – April 13, 2000) was a Latvian chess player, writer, editor and coach, who held the FIDE title of Grandmaster and the ICCF title of Correspondence Chess Grandmaster.

 Chess biography

 Born in Riga, he was champion of Latvia in 1955, 1956, 1957, 1960, 1961, 1963, 1964, and 1966.
 He also played in several Soviet Chess Championships, his best result coming in 1966, when he was equal third with 12/20.
 Gipslis played in the Sousse Interzonal of 1967, but did not advance to the Candidates' level.
 Perhaps his best tournament result was the Alekhine Memorial 1967 in Moscow, where he finished on 10/17, a point behind the winner Leonid Stein.
 His second place was shared with Milko Bobotsov and two World Champions, Vasily Smyslov and Mikhail Tal, ahead of two others, Boris Spassky and Tigran Petrosian, among a host of other strong players.
 His other outstanding tournament results include equal first at Bad Liebenstein 1963 with Lev Polugaevsky, and equal second at Budapest 1977 behind David Bronstein.
 Drink affected his performance in later years, but he continued to play right up to the year of his death.

 Gipslis became a Grandmaster in 1967.
 He edited the Latvian chess periodical Šahs from 1963.